bbc/peaks.js/README.md

 ### `instance.points.getPoint(id)`

-Returns the point with the given id, or `null` if not found.
+Returns the point with the given id, or `undefined` if not found.

 ```js
 const point = instance.points.getPoint('peaks.point.3');